Metrorail (Miami-Dade County)

-Metrorail is the heavy rail rapid transit system of Miami and Miami-Dade County in the U.S. state of Florida.
+Metrorail is a rapid transit system in Miami and Miami-Dade County in the U.S. state of Florida.
 Metrorail is operated by Miami-Dade Transit (MDT), a departmental agency of Miami-Dade County.
 Opened in 1984, it is Florida's only rapid transit metro system, and is currently composed of two lines of 23 stations on 24.4 mi of standard gauge track.